400+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

-Potential downside: The whitening effect is gradual and mild — this is not a whitening-first product and won’t produce dramatic results.
-For significant discoloration, a dedicated whitening product alongside this toothpaste is a better approach.
+Potential downside: The whitening effect is gradual and mild.
+If whitening formulas tend to aggravate your sensitivity, choose a non-whitening enamel toothpaste first.
+For significant discoloration, a dedicated whitening product or dentist-supervised whitening plan is a better fit.
 See our best teeth whitening guide.

 Best Value HAPUnder $25